Lorentz and gauge invariance of quantum space

 where $C_{9}$, $C_{10}$, $C_{11}$ and $C_{12}$ are arbitrary constants.
 Finally using eqns.(\ref{soln11}), (\ref{soln22}) and (\ref{soln33}) in eqn.(\ref{sep2}) we get the solution of the wave equation as,

-This gives the final solution of the wave function in a variable separated form when the Coulomb potential is considered to be present only in the x-direction.
+This gives the final solution of the wave function in a variable-separated form when the Coulomb potential is considered to be present only in the x-direction.
 This solution gives the discrete nature of the space in three dimensions.
-The role played by the hypergeometric functions in generating this discrete crystal like spatial structure is crucial and can be considered as the central idea in this work.
+The role played by the hypergeometric functions in generating this discrete crystal-like spatial structure is crucial and can be considered as the central idea in this work.